coderabbitai/coderabbit-docs/blog/modern-ai-stack-for-developer-productivity-2024-01-05/blog.md

 Code generation through AI marks a significant leap in software development.
 AI models, trained on vast code repositories, can now assist in generating code snippets and at times the entire modules.
-This speeds up the coding process.
+This accelerates the coding process.
 The evolution of this pillar is a testament to AI's growing understanding of programming languages and logic, offering a collaborative tool that augments the developer's capabilities rather than replacing them.